 Stammering is clearly a “physical or mental impairment”.

 Is it “physical” or “mental”?
 This does not matter.
-However, it may be that stammering is “physical” as regards its effect on speech, and “mental” as regards psychological components such as avoiding situations.
+However, stammering may well be “physical”, at least as regards its effect on speech as opposed to more psychological components such as avoiding situations.

 (Bear in mind that to be a disability within the Equality Act 2010, the physical or mental impairment must also have a substantial and long-term adverse effect on one’s ability to carry out normal day-to-day activities.)